krambuhl/metalsmith-rewrite/Readme.md

 }, {
   // permalinks page.html => page/index.html
   pattern: ['**', '!**/index.html'],
-  filename: '{path.dir}/{path.name}/index.html',
+  filename: '{path.dir}/{path.name}/index.html'
 }]));

 ```

 ## Options

-There are a couple options available to make rewrite more us
+There are a couple options available to make rewrite more useful.

+#### pattern

+Glob pattern used in multimatch, only rewrites files matching pattern.
+Can be array or string.

+#### filename

+Rename function or string.
+Strings are transformed into functions using iterpolation from file metadata.
+File `path` and `date` data points are available in filename string along with filemeta.

+#### date

+Moment.js date format string used when `{date}` is used in filename string.

+#### copy

+When set to true, original files are left untouched and matching files are copied.

 ## License